plourenco/zaproxy-scan-rules/docs/README.md

 # Standalone MultiScan Tools for ZAP (Zed Attack Proxy)
-MultiscanTools is a set of security testing tools for ZAP: it enhances XSS, form based SQLInjection and Shell Injection.
+MultiscanTools is a set of security testing tools for ZAP: it enhances form based SQLInjection and Shell Injection.

 # Who are we?
 We are students of MESW (Software Engineering Masters) at FEUP (Porto Engineering University).